-- 7.1.
-The Continuing Pharmacy Education Committee shall be composed of equal representation from the West Virginia Board of Pharmacy, each accredited school of pharmacy located in the State of West Virginia, the West Virginia Pharmacists Association, and the West Virginia Society of Health System Pharmacy Pharmacists. - 7.2.
-The members of the CPE Committee shall be selected by the board and shall serve for a period of three (3) years, and may be reappointed. - 7.3.
-The chairman of the CPE Committee shall be selected by the members of the committee. - 7.4.
-The CPE Committee is responsible for approval of each program offered by a provider of CPE credit. - 7.5.
-In all other matters concerning the approval of Continuing Pharmacy Education providers, the role of the CPE Committee is to advise and submit its recommendations to the board.
+7.1.
+The Continuing Pharmacy Education Committee shall be composed of equal representation from the West Virginia Board of Pharmacy, each accredited school of pharmacy located in the State of West Virginia, the West Virginia Pharmacists Association, and the West Virginia Society of Health System Pharmacists.

+7.2.
+The members of the CPE Committee shall be selected by the board and shall serve for a period of three years, and may be reappointed.

+7.3.
+The chairman of the CPE Committee shall be selected by the members of the committee.

+7.4.
+The CPE Committee is responsible for approval of each activity offered by a non-accredited ACPE provider of CPE credit.

+7.5.
+The CPE Committee shall:

+7.5.a. perform necessary correspondence and communication with professional groups, organizations, and individuals who have interest in CPE; and

+7.5.b. recommend to the board for its approval those providers of continuing pharmacy education activities who have been certified as meeting the criteria established for this purpose.

+7.6 In all other matters concerning the approval of Continuing Pharmacy Education providers, the role of the CPE Committee is to advise and submit its recommendations to the board.